-- 7.1 In calculating service, Delta Electricity must include: - (a) periods of annual and long service leave - (b) periods of approved leave with pay - (c) periods of sick leave with or without pay - (d) periods of approved leave without pay not exceeding 20 consecutive working days or equivalent hours of shifts - (e) periods of approved leave without pay exceeding 20 consecutive working days or shifts which Delta Electricity has specifically authorised to be counted as service - (f) periods of absence from work due to incapacity resulting from injury as defined in Section 4 of the Workplace Injury Management and Workers Compensation Act 1998, for which the employee receives a payment under that Act - (g) periods of service as an employee on probation - (h) periods which counted under relevant legislation, awards or agreements as service with another employer immediately before the employee joined Delta Electricity under Schedule 3 of the Energy Services Corporations Act 1995 - (i) any previous period of service with Delta Electricity in accordance with paragraphs (a) to (h) of this subclause for an employee who had resigned or been discharged and later reemployed.
-Discharge means termination as a consequence of retrenchment, re-organisation or shortage of work, or any reason except dismissal or retirement on account of ill health - (j) any previous period of service with Delta Electricity in accordance with the said paragraphs (a) to (h) of an employee who had been dismissed and later re-employed if that employee's current period of service under the said paragraphs (a) to (h) is more than five years.
+- 7.1 In calculating service, Delta Electricity must include: - (a) periods of annual and long service leave - (b) periods of approved leave with pay - (c) periods of sick leave with or without pay - (d) periods of approved leave without pay not exceeding 20 consecutive working days or equivalent hours of shifts - (e) periods of approved leave without pay exceeding 20 consecutive working days or shifts which Delta Electricity has specifically authorised to be counted as service - (f) periods of absence from work due to incapacity resulting from injury as defined in Section 4 of the Workplace Injury Management and Workers Compensation Act 1998, for which the employee receives a payment under that Act - (g) periods of service as an employee on probation - (h) periods which counted under relevant legislation, awards or agreements as service with another employer immediately before the employee joined Delta Electricity under Schedule 3 of the Energy Services Corporations Act 1995 - part-time employment, calculated on a pro rata basis - (j) any previous period of service with Delta Electricity in accordance with paragraphs (a) to (i) of this subclause for an employee who had resigned or been discharged and later reemployed.
+Discharge means termination as a consequence of retrenchment, re-organisation or shortage of work, or any reason except dismissal or retirement on account of ill health - (k) any previous period of service with Delta Electricity in accordance with the said paragraphs (a) to (i) of an employee who had been dismissed and later re-employed if that employee's current period of service under the said paragraphs (a) to (i) is more than five years.